News of the World (film)

-News of the World was released theatrically by Universal Pictures in the United States on December 25, 2020, and on DirecTV, and grossed $12 million.
+News of the World was released theatrically by Universal Pictures in the United States on December 25, 2020, and grossed $12 million.
 Internationally, the film was released by Netflix in other territories on February 10, 2021.
-It received positive reviews from critics who praised Hanks and Zengel's performances as well as the cinematography, musical score, and Greengrass's direction.
+It received positive reviews from critics, who praised the performances of Hanks and Zengel, as well as the cinematography, musical score, and Greengrass's direction.
 At the 93rd Academy Awards, the film received nominations for Best Original Score, Best Cinematography, Best Production Design, and Best Sound.
 Zengel received nominations for Best Supporting Actress at the Golden Globes and Screen Actors Guild Awards.